The information in this article is up to date through tax year 2019 (taxes filed in 2020).

 In order to deduct your moving expenses, you must be able to meet all three of these requirements:

-- You must meet the distance test.
-Your new job location must be at least 50 miles farther from your old home than your old job was from your former home.
+- Your new job location must be at least 50 miles farther from your old home than your old job was from your former home.

 - You must meet the time test.
 There are different time tests for employees and self-employed taxpayers.
 An employee must work full time for 39 weeks during the first 12 months after arrival.
 The self-employed taxpayer must work 78 weeks during the first 24 months of arrival.